-“Painted” against the slopes of Signal Hill, the Bo Kaap has become part of the Cape Town tourism milieu as much as Table Mountain and the Company’s Garden.
+“Painted” against the slopes of Signal Hill, the Bo Kaap has become part of the Cape Town tourism milieu, and one of the places to visit in Cape Town, as much as Table Mountain and the Company’s Garden.
 The brightly-coloured houses fascinate tourists and photographers, while sporadic news flashes of unrest in the area remind locals of the existence of the Bo Kaap.
 But neither the purple or shade of blue of a house or the front-page newspaper story always explain the rich history that can be found as you cross the busy Buitengracht Street and step onto the cobbled roads of the Bo Kaap.

 This is the area where the first freed slaves in Cape Town came to live and make a home.
 It’s where Islam started in South Africa and where the first mosque was built.
 It’s also here where some of the great Muslim leaders in South Africa are buried.

-These are just some of the facts about this area that makes for interesting reading and observation.
+These are just some of the facts about this area that makes for interesting reading and observation for locals and those that travel to Cape Town.
 The Bo Kaap is much more than just colourful houses and great photo opportunities (the latter is a bonus).
 It’s worth it to take a walk through the district, see the beauty (it also has excellent views of Table Mountain), and learn the story of the people that originally settled on this piece of prime earth.

 About the bright houses, the reality may not be as colourful as some of the urban myths, it’s an eye-opener to learn how this Muslim community is fighting to keep their heritage safe.
 When you walk through the district, allow the brightly painted houses of the Bo Kaap to “tell” you their story.
-Smell the spices and taste the food, that also reveal their cultural heritage.
+Take a Cape Town walking tour and smell the spices and taste the food, that also reveal their cultural heritage.
 Allow the people’s history to show who they are and what they’ve achieved.